You can request an IRS Tax Return Transcript, free of charge, from the IRS in one of three ways:

 - Set up an account with the IRS.
 They will email you a confirmation code to enter.
-Be sure to check your junk file in case the email is sent there.
+Be sure to check your junk folder in case the email is sent there.

-- Enter the non-filer’s Social Security number, email address, filing status, account numbers for loan or credit card associated with your name, and mobile phone associated with your name.
+- Enter the tax filer’s Social Security number, email address, filing status, account numbers for loan or credit card associated with your name, and mobile phone associated with your name.

 - Click Continue.

 - Select Higher Education/Student Aid as the reason for getting the transcript.

 - Click on the tax year needed under Wage and Income Transcript.

 - Upload the document when prompted when submitting Verification online from MyUNT.